scwright1/stache-lag/README.md

 The synthesizer generation is being supplied by [Band.js](https://github.com/meenie/band.js/)

-The tool supports multiple simultaneous "songs", tempo changes and volume changes.
+The tool supports 6 simultaneous "songs", tempo changes and volume changes.
 It also supports playback on most modern browsers (recent Chrome, Firefox, Edge, Safari), and also includes touch support for mobile devices!

 There is a live version here: [https://stephencwright.co.uk/stache-lag](https://stephencwright.co.uk/stache-lag)

 `Time spent: ~10hrs`

-## Known issues
+## Known Issues

+* Band.js creates a new AudioContext object every time you create a new conductor(!), so i've modified js/band.js to create a single globalAudioContext
 * Bug with Band.js which causes a javascript error in low-tempo scenarios (recommended tempo is > 100)
 * Bug with Band.js which incorrectly reports remaining time in high-tempo scenarios

 ## Libraries Used

-* Band.js 1.1.1 (Sound synthesis)
+* Band.js 1.1.1 (Sound synthesis) (+modification as noted above)
 * jQuery 2.2.4 (DOM manipulation)

+## Future Ideas(!)

+* User-selected song groupings
+* Change pitch of each note
+* Change tempo of each song individually
+* Add backing tracks (drums etc)
+* Per-note pitch dependent on heading, tempo dependent on speed